enarx/enarx/host-components/README.md

 Terminal 1 - server:
- - halt the running process with CTRL-C.  Start it again with the command `.target/debug/keep-manager`.
+ - halt the running process with CTRL-C.  Start it again with the command `cargo run --bin keep-manager`.
 You should see that it has found the keep-loaders that it created last time, and provided you with some information about them.
  - move to Terminal 2 - client.